DirectorsCutMod/DirectorsCut/README.md

 After cloning the repository, run `sp/src/createdirectorscutproject.bat` to create the Visual Studio solution.
 Then, open `sp/src/directorscut.sln` in Visual Studio and build the solution.

 Launching the build requires `discord-rpc.dll` to be in the same directory as `client.dll`.
-This can be found in a MapBase or Director's Cut release build.
+This can be found in a Mapbase or Director's Cut release build.
 Failure to do so will result in the game unable to find `client.dll`.

 ## Implementation
 If you would like to implement the Director's Cut animation system into your own mod, please note the following changes and files required: